bingus912/tinyedit/README.md

 ## I WANT THE DOCUMENTION!!

-Click the wiki button for documention.
-It is unfinsed, but you may not find it user friendly.
+[Here is the documention.][https://github.com/bingus912/tinyedit/wiki] It is unfinsed, but you may not find it user friendly.

 ***